ethify/Gnosis3BoxRecovery/README.md

 The project leverages the security and composability of 3box to store a backup key made for the Gnosis Safe.

-There is No need to remember long mnemonics, Private Key or Question and Answers as All that user needs is a `Key` or `Password` in general terms to recover his/her precious assests.
+There is No need to remember long mnemonics, Private Key or Question and Answers as all that user needs is a `Key` or `Password` to recover his/her precious assests.

-This app keeps the backup key in a safe 3Box confidenital thread in encrypted form.
+This app keeps the backup key in a safe 3Box confidenital space in encrypted form.
 This helps keeping the privacy and anonimity of user's key.

-Gnosis's Safe Contract Proxy Kit is Used to create a new safe for user and do all the transactions.
+Gnosis's Safe Contract Proxy Kit is Used to create a new safe for user and do all the transaction

+The project uses a safe and secure way to create a backup account which is responsible for adding the new Owner for Gnosis's Safe.
+This backup account has the access to Safe's ThreeBoxRecoveryModule that can add an owner to the safe.

+The backup account's private key is stored encryted on 3Box's private space giving it a two layer security.
+It is to make sure that the account that has the access to user's safe is secure and protected at all costs.

 ### Features